 1. In a large casserole dish with a lid, sweat the chopped onions, garlic and ginger together in the oil.
-Add the salt and cover with a lid.
-Cook on a medium to low heat for 10 minutes, stirring occasionally to prevent burning.
+Cover with a lid and cook on a medium to low heat for 10 minutes, stirring occasionally.
 Meanwhile, bash the cardamon pods in a pestle and mortar, spilling out the seeds.
 Discard the shells and grind to a powder.

 2. Once the onions are soft, add the cardamon, cumin, coriander, chilli flakes, salt, turmeric and mango chutney.
-Add a dash of water, give it a good stir and cook for a further 5 minutes.
+Add a dash of water, give it a good stir and cook for a further 5 mins.

-3. Add the saffron, sugar and the plain flour and stir.
-Add 400ml of water slowly in a steady stream bit by bit stirring continuously until incorporated.
-Bring to the boil and then reduce to a simmer for 10 minutes.
-Take off the heat, remove the bay leaf and add the double cream or yogurt.
-Blend the curry sauce with a hand blender or food processor until you have a smooth consistancy.
+3. Add the flour and cook for 2 minutes before incorporating the stock bit by bit.
+Bring to the boil and reduce to a simmer for 10 mins.
+Take off the heat and add the yogurt before bleeding with a hand blender or food processor until you have a smooth curry sauce.

-4. Return the pot to a medium heat and add the sweet potato chunks.
-Bring to the boil and then reduce to a simmer, cover and cook for a further 15 minutes, stirring occasionally.
+4. Return the pot to the heat and add the sweet potato chunks.
+Bring to the boil and then reduce to a simmer.
+Cover and cook for 20 mins, stirring occasionally.

 5. Add the drained chickpeas, stir and cook uncovered for 5 more minutes before finally adding the frozen peas.
-Cook for couple more minutes before spooning into bowls and topping with chopped coriander.
+Cook for 2 more minutes before spooning into bowls and topping with chopped coriander.
 Serve with brown basmati rice.